Troubleshooting an Abnormal Job Duration

-The following procedure uses examples from a Spark engine to explain how to further investigate and troubleshoot the cause of an abnormal job duration.
+Steps with examples from a Spark engine are included that explain how to further investigate and troubleshoot the cause of an abnormal job duration.

-- Verify that you are logged in to the Cloudera Data Platform.
+Verify that you are logged in to the Workload Manager web UI.

 - From the Your Enterprise Data Cloud landing page, select the Workload Manager tile.